rhocairn/touchstone/README.md

+# Touchstone
-# IoC container for Python
+Touchstone is an annotations-driven Inversion of Control container for Python 3.6 and above.